-Metal, Ceramic, and Incognito® Braces: Premium-Grade Materials for Premium-Grade Smiles
+Metal, Ceramic, and Lingual Braces: Premium-Grade Materials for Premium-Grade Smiles

 So what are braces made of, anyways?
-Read on to find out what’s behind premium-grade metal, ceramic, and Incognito® braces, and how they give your smile the cutting edge.
+Read on to find out what’s behind premium-grade braces: metal, clear, lingual, and more.

 Metal braces are the original form of orthodontic treatment: developed over centuries to straighten teeth safely, effectively, and quickly.